How to avoid the five most common direct marketing mistakes

 The more refined your list of direct client prospects is, the easier it is to market to them.

 Once you’ve narrowed down your chosen sector, size of company, past clients, people who have attended the same events, whoever you’re going for – make sure you send your marketing to the right person.
 If you have an existing relationship with someone, go ahead and tailor your marketing to them.
 Otherwise there’s no point sending marketing to technicians if all the translations are commissioned by the communications department.

 2. Being impersonal

 There are two aspects to this.
 First, as in #1 you need a select group of prospects because then it’s easier to talk specifically about their problems and customise your marketing.
 Even if you work for multiple sectors and don’t have a niche, choose a few specific people to target in one campaign.
-Tweak your marketing to a second group in a separate campaign.
+Tweak your marketing to a second group in a separate direct marketing campaign.

 Second, write to the reader directly.
 Use “you” and their name.
 It makes it easier for you to write your marketing, imagining a single person across the table from you in a café.
 And it’s much more flattering to your potential client to receive a letter with their name on it that talks specifically about them, their industry, and how you can help them.

 You need a reason for your contact to respond to your offer.
 Without some kind of benefit to the reader, the only reason for them to respond is if you’ve struck lucky and they are in the middle of a translation crisis!
 If you’re asking your reader to “get in touch” or “contact you if they need translation”, you’ve just put yourself at the bottom of their to-do list.
 Make an offer – a free consultation call, sample translation, guide, useful tips document or whatever you identify as being valuable to their situation and sector.

 4. Zero urgency